 Late gum disease, which is also called periodontal disease, is surprisingly common.
 According to the CDC, almost half of adults in the United States have some degree of gum disease.

 But while the mechanisms behind are relatively well-understood, newer research shows that this health problem may play a role in the development of a number of other conditions.
 Like Alzheimer’s disease.
-And cancer.
+And Alzheimer’s disease.
 And respiratory disease.

 In this multi-part series, we will cover some of the surprising links between gum disease and disparate health issues.
 Stay tuned!